-With the authorization of the college of registration and the GCTS the student may transfer from one option to the other during his or her program.
+With the authorization of the college of registration and the GCTS the student may transfer from one option to the other during their program.
 In any transfer from Option II to Option I, requirements concerning languages and course levels would need to be observed.